History of autism: Other scientific and treatment contributions

-Netherlander child psychiatrist Dirk van Krevelen published the paper "Een geval van 'early infantil autism'" (A case of early infantile autism) in 1952.
+Dutch child psychiatrist Dirk van Krevelen published the paper "Een geval van 'early infantil autism (A case of early infantile autism) in 1952.
 It was the first European paper about "early infantile autism".
 In it, van Krevelen notes that while the condition is well known by United States child psychiatrists, it is virtually unknown in Europe.

 Also in 1952, British psychiatrist Ronald Fairbairn published the paper "Schizoid Factors in the Personality" as part of a book.
 (An early form of it had been given as a lecture in November 1940).
 It included Fairbairn's belief that the schizoid type was defined by "(1) an attitude of omnipotence, (2) an attitude of isolation and detachment and, (3) a preoccupation with inner reality", with last being by far the most important.
 Fairbairn believed that people became schizoid because they had been unable to get the parental love they sought when they were small children.
 He also saw an equivalency between being "schizoid" and being "introverted".

 In 1955, Niels Bank-Mikkelsen, Director of the Danish Service for Mental Retardation, proposed the normalisation principle, defining it as "The possibility for the mentally retarded to lead an existence as close to normal as possible."
 In 1959, this was adopted into Danish law.

 The idea that autistic people's repeated physical movements were a form of self-stimulation began to gain traction in English-speaking academia in around 1961.
 This concept later became known as stimming.

 1962 saw a number of notable scientific publications about autism published: In January, Charles Ferster and American psychiatrist Marian DeMyer published the paper "A method for the experimental analysis of the behavior of autistic children".
 This was possibly the first paper to show how behaviorism could be used to teach autistic students.
 Also in January, Dirk van Krevelen and Christine Kuipers published a paper in English regarding the work of Asperger, "The psychopathology of autistic psychopathy".

 Also in 1962, German psychiatrist Gerhard Bosch published the book Der Frühkindliche Autismus: Eine Klinische und Phänomenologisch-Anthropologische Untersuchung am Leitfaden der Sprache (Early Childhood Autism: A Clinical and Phenomenological-Anthropological Study Using Language as a Guide).
 Among other things, it briefly compared the work of Asperger and Kanner and suggested both men had described variants of the same condition.
 In 1965, Kanner said he had read this book.
 Bruno Bettleheim cited it substantially in his later work.